 Open : Thursday 12-3pm, Friday-Saturday 11am-4pm, Sunday 11am-2pm

-Artists and the former owners of Village Art Supply in Montgomery Village, Robin and Simmon Factor created Chroma Gallery in 2014.
-Through the years, it became the de facto community art center and the nucleus for the Santa Rosa arts district known as SOFA (South of A).
-It provided artists of various experience levels the opportunity to exhibit their work in a beautiful and professional gallery setting.
+History: Artists and the former owners of Village Art Supply in Montgomery Village, Robin and Simmon Factor created Chroma Gallery in 2014.
+It became the de facto community art center and the nucleus for the Santa Rosa arts district known as SOFA (South of A), providing artists of various experience levels the opportunity to exhibit their work in a beautiful and professional gallery setting.
 It sponsored numerous art shows, live music concerts, benefits, classes and lectures.

-With a vision to expand the Chroma Gallery programs and to further community involvement, in September 2017 Simmon founded the Santa Rosa Arts Center with the fiscal sponsorship of Inquiring Systems, Inc. a 501c3 California not-for-profit organization located in Santa Rosa.
-Currently, SRAC shares the space in the South A Arts Building with Chroma.
-In 2019 it will be the sole tenant after Chroma ceases operations there.
+With a vision to expand these programs and to further community involvement, in 2017 Simmon incorporated the Santa Rosa Arts Center with the fiscal sponsorship of Inquiring Systems Inc. a 501c3 California not-for-profit organization located in Santa Rosa.
+In January, 2019 SRAC completed the transition and took over the Chroma Gallery space.

-In October, disastrous wildfires destroyed homes, lives and communities in and around Santa Rosa.
-This horrible event inspired SRAC to call on the local artists to create work to help heal the wounds of the disaster.
-Healing By Art: After The Fires was the successful result.
-This exhibit was well received, viewed by hundreds of people from Sonoma County and the Bay Area.
+In October, 2017 disastrous wildfires destroyed homes, lives and communities in and around Santa Rosa.
+This terrible event inspired SRAC to call on the local artists to create work to help heal the wounds of the disaster.
+Healing By Art: After The Fires was well received, viewed by hundreds of people from Sonoma County and the Bay Area.
 There were several newspaper articles written about it and it was featured on KCBS and KRCB radio.

 An advisory group of Santa Rosa and Sonoma County artists meet bi-monthly planning events and creating an arts education program for children and adults.